sethvan/createProject/README.md

 </div>

 ### Notes

-There's three important things to be aware of:

 * Unless you modify the CMakeLists.txt, you will need a compiler that can handle C++17 minimum and your CMake needs to be a minimum version of 3.16 .